-- Serious AR - Fatal cases - AEs of special interest (AESI) - Pregnancy or breastfeeding is to be reported by using the Pregnancy Report Form - All events that occur in a child/ foetus of a pregnant woman who was exposed to the study drug are to be reported by using the Parent-Child/Foetus Report Form - Special situations (see definition) should be reported on the (Serious) Adverse Event Report Form by indicating whether associated with an adverse event (serious or non-serious).
+- (Serious) AR\ - Fatal cases - AEs of special interest (AESI).
+Severe lymphopenia is only applicable in oral cladribine treated patients. - Pregnancy or breastfeeding is to be reported by using the Pregnancy Report Form - All events that occur in a child/ foetus of a pregnant woman who was exposed to the study drug are to be reported by using the Parent-Child/Foetus Report Form - Special situations (see definition) should be reported on the (Serious) Adverse Event Report Form by indicating whether associated with an adverse event (serious or non-serious).

-All non-serious suspected adverse drug reactions (related to any study medication) only need to be recorded in the EDC.
+\All non-serious suspected adverse drug reactions (related to any study medication) only need to be recorded in the EDC.
 The EDC should fulfill the requirements for qualified electronic data collection.
 Alternatively, the paper report form will be used.
+Non serious AEs not qualifying as AESIs are reported to the Sponsor Global Drug Safety Database on a monthly basis.